Skip to the final section for a quick, spoiler-free rating.

 Watching this drama oscillate between the two extremes, especially later on, is jarring.
 But it works.
 And because it’s actually a serious story, I’m treating it as such.

-The drama does a great job bringing it back towards the end, though, with the now female-identifying Zhang Pengpeng articulating her lack of trust in Qi Sheng and how that put a damper on their relationship.
+The drama does a great job bringing it back to seriousness towards the end, though, with the now female-identifying Zhang Pengpeng articulating her lack of trust in Qi Sheng and how that puts a damper on their relationship.

 I feel so bad for the Ninth Prince, by the way.
-Zhang Peng played with his feelings so hard, and Qi Sheng screwed him up so much, it’s upsetting.
+Zhang Peng plays with his feelings so hard, and Qi Sheng screws him up so much, it’s upsetting.

 Go Princess Go Ending Explained